Cloudera Upgrade Overview

 - Maintenance upgrades are used only to fix critical bugs or address security issues.
 No new functionality or incompatible changes are introduced.

-Upgrading Cloudera Manager
+Overview of Upgrading Cloudera Manager

 - Upgrade the Cloudera Manager agent software on all cluster hosts.
 The Cloudera Manager upgrade wizard can upgrade the agent software (and, optionally, the JDK), or you can install the agent and JDK software manually from tarballs.
 The CDH software is not upgraded during this process.